Mareepet/tic-tac-toe/README.md

 - :boom: Created two opponents in javascript
 - :boom: Wrote winning and losing logic for all conditions used by Javascript
 - :boom: Created minions visual effects
-- :boom: Worked on visual display using HTML Animation
+- :boom: Worked on visual display using CSS Animation

 ## :rocket: Cool tech
 - :boom: Java Script